IVSoftware/wpf-grid-conditional-styles/README.md

 #### Example `FinancialMetric` class (represents a line item bound to a grid row)

-What the above snippet says about the `FinancialMetric` object bound to a given row is that there needs to be an indexer that provides the data context.
-There's going to be a _key_, the dynamically specified column name, and we need to be able to retrieve an object that can provide the `ForeColor`, `BackColor`, and (formatted) `Text`.
+What the above snippet says about the `FinancialMetric` object that's bound to a given row is that there needs to be an indexer that provides the data context for the individual formatted cell.
+There's going to be a _key_, the dynamically specified column name, and it needs to return "some object" that can provide the `ForeColor`, `BackColor`, and (formatted) `Text`.

 As a forward reference, we'll be making our own `FormattableObject` class that can wrap any `object` while also providing the cell-specific format info.
-We know that `FinancialMetric` class must provide an indexer for `FinancialMetic` that can set or get one of these objects, and subscribing to an event that will give `FinancialObject` the "final say" on the formatting of a given cell value, based on runtime calculations by the containing object.
+We know that `FinancialMetric` class must provide an indexer for `FinancialMetric` that can set or get one of these objects, and subscribing to an event that will give `FinancialMetric` the "final say" on the formatting of a given cell value, based on runtime calculations by the containing object.

 ```
 class FinancialMetric